stud131/docs-monaca/content/products_guide/push_notification/gcm.en.md

     You are required to have a Google account for this configuration.
 {{</note>}}

-## Step 1: Get API Key from Firebase Console
+## 1. Get Server Key from Firebase Console

-`Server API key` and `Sender ID` from Firebase console is required to integrate FCM with Monaca.
-To get this API key, please proceed as
+`Server key` from Firebase console is required to integrate FCM with Monaca.
+To get this key, please proceed as
 follows:

 1. Go to [Firebase Console](https://console.firebase.google.com/) and sign in with a valid Google account.